Dallas Texas Temple: Design and architecture

 The Dallas Texas Temple is on a 6-acre (24,000 m²) site in a wooded residential area of northern Dallas.
 Originally built at 17,850 square feet (1,700 m²) at its dedication in 1984, the temple underwent significant expansions prior to being rededicated in 1989, increasing its total floor area to 44,207 square feet (4,107 m²).
 Surrounding landscaping includes trees, grass fields, and flower gardens, contributing to a peaceful and reverent atmosphere.

 The temple has a light-colored hand-polished marble facade and has a dark gray slate roof.
 The building has six detached spires, a design similar to earlier temples in Boise, Idaho, and Manila, Philippines.
 The tallest of these spires is 95 feet (29.0 meters) and has a statue of the angel Moroni.

 The temple's interior has five ordinance rooms, four sealing rooms, and a baptistry, each used for religious ordinances and ceremonies performed by church members.

-The temple’s architectural features, including its spires and sloping roof, are designed to draw the eye heavenward, reflecting its divine purpose.
-The carefully maintained grounds, with their trimmed hedges and colorful flowerbeds, further enhance the temple's sacred and tranquil environment.
+According to the church, "[t]he temple’s architectural features, including its spires and sloping roof, are designed to draw the eye heavenward, reflecting its divine purpose.
+The carefully maintained grounds, with their trimmed hedges and colorful flowerbeds, add to the temple's quiet environment."